SamiPerttu/fundsp/README.md

 ---

-### More On Multithreading And Realtime Control
+### More On Multithreading And Real-Time Control

-Besides `Net32` and `Net64`, there are two ways to introduce realtime control to graph expressions: shared atomic variables and setting listeners.
+Besides `Net32` and `Net64`, there are two ways to introduce real-time control to graph expressions: shared atomic variables and setting listeners.

 #### Atomic Variables